thezerobit/sml_life/README.md

 26.808 seconds

+Python run with PyPy 1.7:

+6.415 seconds

-So the SML version runs about 37 times faster.
+So the SML/MLton version is about 9 times faster than PyPy and 37 times faster than CPython.